Heather Cox Richardson: The Death of Reconstruction (2001)

+According to Professor Michael W. Fitzgerald, at St. Olaf College, it "is an important book" offering a reinterpretation of how the North abandoned freed slaves during reconstruction.

 The Greatest Nation of the Earth (1997)

-Richardson’s first book, The Greatest Nation of the Earth (1997), stemmed from her dissertation at Harvard University.
-Inspired by Eric Foner’s work on pre-Civil War Republican ideology, Richardson analyzed Republican economic policies during the war.
+Richardson's first book, The Greatest Nation of the Earth (1997), stemmed from her dissertation at Harvard University.
+Inspired by Eric Foner's work on pre-Civil War Republican ideology, Richardson analyzed Republican economic policies during the war.
 She contended that their efforts to create an activist federal government during the Civil War marked a continuation of Republican free labor ideology.
 These policies, such as war bonds and greenbacks or the Land Grant College Act and the Homestead Act, revolutionized the role of the federal government in the U.S. economy.
 At the same time, these actions laid the groundwork for the Republican Party's shift to big business after the Civil War.

-According to Professor James L. Huston at Oklahoma State University: For nineteenth-century political historians, this will be an important book with crucial insights into the nature of the Republican Party.
-Richardson's attention to political economy offers a refreshing vantage point from which to assess Civil War legislation, and her willingness to delve deeply into economic doctrines is commendable.
-Not the least of her accomplishments is a more realistic appraisal of the Republicans, revealing their agricultural bias and their distrust of monopoly and hierarchy....
-At times, Richardson's discussion of economic principles is insightful and perceptive; at other times the discussion is shallow and requires more refinement.
+James L. Huston found it to be an important assessment, especially of the political economy and economic doctrines of the Republican Party.